keu/docs/astro/runtime-release-notes.md

 - Release date: July 1, 2022
 - Airflow version: 2.3.2

-### Backported fixes from Airflow 2.3.3
+### Backported fixes from Apache Airflow

-Astro Runtime 5.0.5 includes several bug fixes and performance improvements that were backported from Airflow 2.3.3, which is not yet generally available.
+Astro Runtime 5.0.5 includes several bug fixes and performance improvements that were backported from future Apache Airflow releases.
 Fixes include:

 - Fixed an issue where part of the **Grid** view of the Airflow UI would crash or become unavailable if a `GET` request to the Airflow REST API failed ([#24152](https://github.com/apache/airflow/pull/24152))
 - Improved the performance of the **Grid** view ([#24083](https://github.com/apache/airflow/pull/24083))